mrworf/user-access-review/README.md

      - Useful for optional fields where empty values are acceptable

 3. **Validation Logic**
-   - `operation`: The operation to perform on the field value (required)
+   - `operation`: The operation to perform on the field value before testing (optional)
    - `trigger`: The condition that triggers the rule (required)
    - `value`: The value to compare against (required for most triggers)